LBHackney-IT/Data-Platform/modules/kafka-event-streaming/README.md

 ### Bastion Tunnel

 #### Setup
-If your bastian has been re-deployed or is new, you will need to setup a few bits to allow the SSH tunneling to work.
+If your bastion has been re-deployed or is new, you will need to setup a few bits to allow the SSH tunneling to work.
 The guide presume you are using `aws ssm start-session --target i-*` to connect to the bastion
 ```shell
 sudo su ec2-user